Use cases

 From time to time you need to delete temp QVDs though, or copy or move data files from one directory to another.

-Butler has REST API endpoints for these use cases, but as those endpoints are locked down to only work on specific, configurable directiories they don’t result in the same security issues as seen in for example QlikView or Sense running in legacy mode.
+Butler has REST API endpoints for these use cases, but as those endpoints are locked down to only work on specific, configurable directories they don't result in the same security issues as seen in for example QlikView or Sense running in legacy mode.

 More info here.

-Exporting apps as JSON can be very useful for backup purposes.
 Doing regular snapshots of all apps in a Sense cluster is a fast and space-effective way of keeping point-in-time backups.

 Butler can monitor the usage of Qlik Sense user licenses and store the data in InfluxDB, from where the license data can be visualized in Grafana.
 This makes it easy to track (and alert if needed) on the number of used licenses, how many are available and when it’s time to get more licenses.